Md-Adnan-Abir/research-paper/README.md

 ![Patient preference, source: https://www.softwareadvice.com](patient-preference.jpg) Thus, it is proclaimed that,
 >"The smart hospital of the future is a hospital without walls."
+Though telemedicine has helped the health sector, it is clear that it has so many limitation, the older adults are barely using this technologies, they prefer the traditional method.
+Therefore as we are making advances in digital health and telemedicine, we should not eradicate the traditional method and allow technologies to do most work a trained and certified worker should do which will create balance between the older adults and the youth.

 ---